gkhan205/ElectronJS-App/README.md

 # ElectronJS-App

 Sample Shopping List App in Electron JS.
-Clone it and run below commands

 ```
-npm run package-win - For Windows
-npm run package-mac - For Mac
-npm run package-linux - For Linux
+Clone it and run npm start
 ```